 Interactive polls with the conference attendees have a clear conclusion: teacher training and building partnerships are key for integrating global competence in schools.
 However, resources to support this movement must come from building partnerships and alliances across sectors.

 The AFS Global Conference was supported by AFS Hungary and our content partners, including the Organisation for Economic Co-operation and Development (OECD), UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), Yidan Prize Foundation, Teach For All, the World Bank, the Association for Teacher Education in Europe (ATEE), the American Chamber of Commerce in Hungary (AmCham), the World Youth Council (WYC) and the Tempus Public Foundation.
-The event was sponsored by BP, a global energy company; GMMI, a provider of cost containment and medical risk management solutions; Rosetta Stone, an edtech software company, LOT Polish Airlines and private donors Gustavo Bracco and Filippo Bettini.
+The event was sponsored by BP, a global energy company; GMMI, a provider of cost containment and medical risk management solutions; Rosetta Stone, an edtech software company, LOT Polish Airlines, American Institute For Foreign Study (AIFS) and private donors Gustavo Bracco and Filippo Bettini.